 At the highest level it is important that the international partners establish an effective coordinating committee to ensure that all new initiatives for funding support in climate change adaptation and monitoring are integrated with existing programmes and add value to each other.
-The existing Sector Donor Working Group which is co-led by AfDB and DFID (with UNDP, JICA, EU, World Bank and UNICEF as regular participants) will be given an GEF5 CEO Endorsement Template-February 2013.doc extended remit to coordinate new initiatives and investment in the water and sanitation sector.
+The existing Sector Donor Working Group which is co-led by AfDB and DFID (with UNDP, JICA, EU, World Bank and UNICEF as regular participants) will be given an extended remit to coordinate new initiatives and investment in the water and sanitation sector.
 This committee will meet regularly with the Ministry of Finance to agree action programmes with the Government of Sierra Leone and encourage a similar approach within government.
 This process should lead to agreement of an investment programme for climate change adaptation across all economic sectors.